esa/nanosat-mo-framework/sdk/README.md

 - Javadocs (only in Release Package) - aggregated javadocs of the CCSDS MO Framework and the NanoSat MO Framework

 ### SDK Release package
-The release packages contain binaries of the tools, most relevant examples, and documentation.
+The release packages contain binaries of the tools, most relevant examples, mission simulator GUI, and documentation.

 ## Building a release package
 Instructions: